klattuada/introcompsys.github.io/_sources/fromstudents.md

 and jobs.

+You should take this course if you want experience with different tools used in the computer science field or more knowledge on how IDEs' and programming lanaguages work.
+This class gets your feet wet in many different aspects and you are able to gain alot of knowlegde within a short period of time with the assignments.

 You should take this class if you want to understand more of a real software developer's workflow and begin to create your own code in a more professional way.
 The level of comfort that I have gained with Git is something that I believe will be invaluable to me as I enter my career as a